open-telemetry/opentelemetry-collector-contrib/receiver/fluentforwardreceiver/README.md

 We could considere evething as structured body or attributes.
 Attributes has been choosed to ease processors manipulation.
 With `mappings` config you can move a fluent attribute to a body attribute or as severity text.
 In this case, all found attributes will be moved.
+If you set body_encoding to map it will not be serialized.

 Here is a basic example config that makes the receiver listen on all interfaces on port 8006: